liesware/coherence/README.md

 ## Abstract

-Coherence is a TCP server which provides an json interface to perfom cryptographic operations like encrypt, digital signatures, key exchage, message authentication code, random numbers, hash functions.
-For example it can be used for data base encryption.
+Cohenrence is cryptographic server, it provides a TCP server whith an json interface to perfom cryptographic operations.
+It helps to ceate cryptographic protocols for web apps, for exmaple: data base encryption, digital signatures, file encryption.

 ## Features